unigrid-project/unigrid-project.github.io/docs/governance/dao_constitution_01.md

 ## Governance Votes

 - **YES**: You approve the adoption of the Unigrid DAO Constitution as the foundational governance document for the DAO.
 - **NO**: You disapprove of the constitution in its current form.
-Please provide feedback for improvements or adjustments in the relevant topic in the [Cosmos forum](https://forum.cosmos.network/).
+Please provide feedback for improvements or adjustments in the relevant topic in the [Discord governance channel](https://discord.gg/wTkQKHP8yP).
 - **NO (VETO)**: You strongly oppose the entire constitution and its underlying principles.
 - **ABSTAIN**: You are impartial to the outcome of the proposal.